ritesh8308/Basics_to_advance_python/README.md

 ‘b’ or not.
 Take a = 34 and b = 80
 5. Write a python program to find an average of two numbers entered by the user.
 6. Write a python program to calculate the square of a number entered by the user.

+chap03:   STRINGS

+Practice set 03:
+1. Write a python program to display a user entered name followed by Good Afternoon using input () function.
+2. Write a program to fill in a letter template given below with name and date. letter = '''
+Dear <|Name|>,
+You are selected!
+<|Date|>
+'''
+3. Write a program to detect double space in a string.
+4. Replace the double space from problem 3 with single spaces.
+5. Write a program to format the following letter using escape sequence characters. letter = "Dear Harry, this python course is nice.
+Thanks!"